-Is Peru a good place to visit with kids?
+Is Peru a good place to visit with Children?

 Get ready to build life long memories that you can relay together as a family for many years to come.
 Travel has also been proven to strengthen family ties, creating interpersonal bonding and blessing your family with a vast wealth of unforgettable memories.

 Children who have travelled have an increased tolerance and respect for other cultures and people and have a greater willingness to try new things.
-In addition, travel can help your open-minded kids with their self-esteem, independence, confidence, adaptability and interpersonal skills when interacting with other children.
-It also has the added benefits of increasing your child´s cultural awareness and opens up their minds to even better future career prospects.
-The benefits are endless and your kids will one day thank you for such a great and unique opportunity.
+In addition, travel can help your open-minded kids with their self-esteem, independence, confidence, adaptability and interpersonal skills while interacting with other children.

 Choosing the best tour operator for your tours and excursions.

-We highly recommend choosing a well established tour operator well in advance to help you plan out the bones of the trip Itinerary.
-Limiting the number of tour operators you use, can help eliminate a lot of confusion.
-This way your few chosen tour operators have a good opportunity to get a more in-depth understanding of your family dynamics and needs.
+We highly recommend choosing a well established tour operator well in advance to help you plan out the bones of the itinerary.
 Some things go without saying that they have to be booked well advance, specifically the Inca Trail and Machu Picchu.

 Other excursions can be booked closer to the time.
 Ask your tour agency to help you with domestic flight.
-They should be able to recommend a few website, with inexpensive domestic airlines.
+They should be able to recommend a few websites, with inexpensive domestic airlines.
 Domestic flights in Peru are incredibly affordable.
-It´s also a good idea to consider booking your accommodation ahead of time to avoid being stuck last minute places that are over priced or do not fit your family´s needs.
+It´s a good idea to book your accommodation ahead of time as family accommodation books out quickly.
 Finally, booking ahead of time will give you ample time to shop around and take the advantage of the discounts on selected tours that are based on the children´s ages.
 You have a better chance of enjoying your trip if you are well organized and most things are prebooked.
-Spending your time on your cellphone trying to compare prices on poor internet, creates unnecessary frustration.

 For the best tours in Cusco, we recommend Orange Nation for all tours in around Cusco.
 Also consider Sam Corporations to plan your trip throughout Peru.

-What is the best time to visit Peru with Kids?
+What is the best time to visit Peru with Children?

 Generally speaking, the best time to visit Peru is usually between April and October/November.
 Even though it can get cold during the nights in the Andes – especially in May and June – the days are clear with blue skies and very little rain.
-Remember that the Amazon gets rain throughout the year.
+Remember if you are traveling to the Amazon that it gets rain throughout the year.

 The best months to visit the coast of Peru is December-February.
 Ultimately, when to visit Peru really depends on what factors are most important to you.
-If you really don´t like the crowds, you can always bring some extra gear and travel in peace.
-If you want to immerse yourself in some of the culture, then June is panicle of a great holiday.
+If you really don´t like the crowds, you can always bring some extra wet weather gear and travel in peace.
+If you want to immerse yourself in some of the culture, then June is the time for a great holiday.

-Peru with Kids: Best places to travel with kids in Peru
+Peru with Children: Best places to travel in Peru

 1) Cusco with Kids

 The city has one major challenge which we will explore in depth below, the altitude.
 Once you overcome this little hurdle, you can have the most enriching experience of your life.
-Machu Picchu is also the most visited destination in Peru and no visit is complete without stopping at this architectural marvel, on the of the 07 Wonders of the World.
+Machu Picchu is also the most visited destination in Peru and no visit is complete without stopping at this architectural marvel.
 We also explore the requirements and implications of visiting this site with children of different ages.

 Altitude Sickness